jstarrdewar/jstarrdewar.github.io/about/index.markdown

 My primary tools on the programming side are JavaScript with jQuery, ActionScript, and Ruby on Rails.
 My preferred IDE is IntelliJ IDEA.
 My primary tools on the VFX side are After Effects and Cinema 4D.

-{% picture flying_plane.jpg %}

-I love flying, and I'm also really excited about the possibilities of virtual reality being enabled by the Oculus Rift.
+I'm really excited about the possibilities of virtual reality being enabled by the Oculus Rift.
+I bought one as soon as I found out about it.

 {% picture rifting.jpg %}